 If the thought of riding an ATV through the sand dunes does not tickle your fancy, you can opt for a different activity.
 There are plenty of ways to explore the serene nature here, such as visiting the Pismo Reserve.
 The reserve offers many different trails which you can hike.
 Don’t forget to bring your binoculars to try your hand at birding.

-If you plan your road trip around the months of October and February, you will have the opportunity to visit the Monarch Butterfly Grove, where these dainty insects arrive in their clusters.
+If you plan your road trip around October and February, you will have the opportunity to visit the Monarch Butterfly Grove, where these dainty insects arrive in their clusters.

-This phenomenon is so incredible to see, especially when you take into account that they fly up to 200 miles a day.
-The sight of these clusters perching in the eucalyptus trees is not something you get to see every day.
+This phenomenon is so incredible to see, especially when you consider that they fly up to 200 miles a day.
+Seeing these clusters perching in the eucalyptus trees is not something you get to see every day.

 88.3 km (54.9 miles) (1hr) from Pismo Beach

-If you are up for a detour and spending a few hours exploring an impressively extravagant estate, Hearst Castle is the place for you.
+Hearst Castle is the place for you if you are up for a detour and spending a few hours exploring an impressively extravagant estate.
 Just over an hour from Pismos beach, you’ll find yourself in awe of what used to be newspaper tycoon William Randolph Hearst’s lavish mansion.
-Park your car at the visitors centre, from where you’ll be transported up to the house.
+Park your car at the visitor’s centre, from where you’ll be transported up to the house.